Different Versions of AP Exams

 Whether across years or across versions of an exam within the same year, the AP Program ensures the comparability of AP Exam scores.
 That is, a 3 in a given AP subject always has the same meaning, as does a 2, 1, 4, or 5.
 Another related assurance we make is that regardless of which version of an exam a student takes, his or her score would be the same.
 Both of these exam characteristics are supported by the process of equating.

-For the 2014 AP Exams for which two or more versions were administered, a random equivalent group equating procedure is being applied through random assignment of the various forms to statistically equivalent groups of examinees.
+For exams in which two or more versions are administered, an equivalent groups equating design is applied through random assignment of the various forms to statistically equivalent groups of examinees.
 With successful equating, the statistical procedure adjusts for differences in difficulty among forms that are built to be similar in difficulty and content, so that the scores on the forms can be used interchangeably.
 The AP Program ensures that students' scores are unaffected by which version of an exam the students took.

 What will happen to my AP Instructional Planning Report if my students receive an additional version of an AP Exam?